 Morning sickness, tiredness, frequent urination, back pain, mood swings and bizarre food cravings are just a few of the unpleasant symptoms women may experience while pregnant.
 One of the lesser-known side effects that’s actually very common, is dental problems.

 Hormonal changes can make your gums more easily irritated and inflamed and put you at increased risk of gum disease and tooth decay.
 Providing you already have good hygiene habits however and maintain these during pregnancy, your teeth should stay healthy.

 Why is dental hygiene important during pregnancy?

-Research has found a and low birth weight.
+Research has found a link between gum disease in pregnant women and premature birth and low birth weight.
 Estimates suggest that up to 18 out of every 100 premature births may be triggered by periodontal disease.
 It’s thought that this is because the bacteria that causes inflammation in the gums can get into the bloodstream and target the foetus.

 Another reason why dental hygiene is important during pregnancy is because of increased sugar cravings and for some women, frequent vomiting.
 We all know that sugar is bad for our teeth but being sick on a regular basis can cause serious damage as well.
 Vomit contains stomach acids which are corrosive enough to wear away the enamel that covers and protects our teeth.